 Setup

-This section will guide you through setting up your newly created rspack-binding repository for local development.
+This section guides you through setting up your newly created rspack-binding repository for local development.

 Prerequisites